ShiyuFan0820/CSLearningNote/AdvancedObjectOriented/AOO_3_unit_test.md

 # Unit Test in Python

 Unit testing is a crucial step when coding, it aims to validate the functions or methods work as intended and produce the expected output.

+Python offers several built-in libraries, such as unittest, doctest and PyTest, to write and execute unit tests.

+# How to Use Unit Test in Python